ruiwenfan/ROTAN/README.md

 ## Rebuttal

-The rebuttal_doc folder contains our answers to reviewers' questions.
+The rebuttal_docs folder contains our answers to reviewers' questions.
 We hope these responses help you better understand our paper.

 ## Environment